 - Dry ravioli on rack or sheet pan before cooking.
 Drying pasta helps to ensure even cooking.
 The drying process also causes some microscopic cracking in the surface of the dough.
 Those teeny-tiny cracks help to soak up more of your delicious sauces!

 For the rainbow effect, we used red and yellow bell peppers, shaved carrots, asparagus and red onion.
 (Shouldn’t we call those purple onions!?)
 We stuffed little flecks of these veggies right into the creamy ricotta filing.
 Then, we sprinkled even more diced vegetables over the top.
 The raw garnish veggies add a bright pop of color and a fresh, crunchy bite.

 Bringing the Fun with Funfetti

-Confetti Veggies for Funfetti Filling
+How to Cut Confetti Veggies for Funfetti Primavera Filling

 Instead of using sprinkles to vibrantly speckle this pasta, I cut tiny squares of “confetti” vegetables.
 For the filling, I wanted the vegetables to be very small, as not to effect the creamy texture.
 Here’s how I did it:

 - Firstly, I cut the bell peppers and red onion into teeny 2 x 2 millimeter cubes.
 (This old-school French technique, called brunoise, requires a sharp knife and a lot of patience!)
 To save on time, you could simply mince (or even food-process) the onion and bell peppers.